NOVEMBER 6, 2018

 CA ASSEMBLY DISTRICT 19

-Phil Ting continues to be a strong advocate for urbanism and building housing both within San Francisco and at the state capitol.
-He has authored, co-sponsored, and advocated for a number of pro-housing bills just this year alone.
-Ting is a strong advocate for Accessory Dwelling Units and has taken pro-housing positions that demonstrated a commitment to leading his district on housing.
-His opponent is vociferously against building new housing—this is a no-brainer.
+Ting continues to be a strong advocate for urbanism and building housing.
+He was an early co-author of SB 827, and has been a strong advocate for Accessory Dwelling Units.
+Ting has taken pro-housing positions that demonstrated a commitment to leading his district on housing.

 California Ballot Propositions